Jirka-Mayer/BachelorThesis/thesis-text.md

 ## Evaluation data

 When we faced the lack of training data, we resorted to data augmentation.
-We cannot do that for evalution, because the evaluation data should be as close to the real-world as possible.
-Therefore using a well established dataset it the only option.
+We cannot do that for evaluation, because the evaluation data should be as close to the real-world as possible.
+Therefore using a well-established dataset it the only option.

 By looking at the *Collection of datasets for OMR* by Alexander Pacha (https://apacha.github.io/OMR-Datasets/) we can see that most existing datasets are for printed music.
-If we focus on the handwritten datasets, most of those contain only muscial symbols, not entire staves.
-When we filter those out, what remains is CVC-MUSCIMA (*link*), MUSCIMA++ (*link*) and Baró Single Stave Dataset (http://www.cvc.uab.es/people/abaro/datasets.html).
-We are already familiar with the first two datasets, since we used them for training.
+If we focus on the handwritten datasets, most of those contain only musical symbols, not entire staves.
+When we filter those out, what remains is CVC-MUSCIMA (*link*), MUSCIMA++ (*link*), and Baró Single Stave Dataset (http://www.cvc.uab.es/people/abaro/datasets.html).
+We are already familiar with the first two datasets since we used them for training.
 The last dataset is also derived from CVC-MUSCIMA and it is used in the paper for HMR baseline (https://www.sciencedirect.com/science/article/abs/pii/S0167865518303386?via%3Dihub).
 We will compare our results to the results in the paper in section [x.y.z](#x.y.z).

 We decided to evaluate on a portion of the CVC-MUSCIMA dataset.
-Partly because it is the only dataset available for this purpouse, partly because other people use it for evaluation as well.
+Partly because it is the only dataset available for this purpose, partly because other people use it for evaluation as well.
 To learn more about the CVC-MUSCIMA dataset, see the section [related-work x.y.z](#xyz).

 The fact that we devised custom encoding means we have to annotate the evaluation data manually.
 This is not very difficult, because the evaluation set need not be large.
 It also means the resulting annotations are of high quality and follow the rules of the Mashcima encoding.

 We cannot use the entire CVC-MUSCIMA dataset for evaluation, because we already use it for training.
 Therefore we need to decide what portion is going to be used for evaluation.
 We definitely need to evaluate on data from different writers than those we train on.
 This is because seeing the specific writer's handwriting style might help the model score higher during evaluation.
-Avoiding specific music pages is not necessary, since the data augmentation process completely destroys any rythmic or melodic information.
+Avoiding specific music pages is not necessary since the data augmentation process completely destroys any rhythmic or melodic information.
 The Mashcima engraving system samples individual symbols, ignoring their placement relative to other symbols in the staff.
 So the primary concern is to separate writers used for evaluation.

 There are additional criteria for selecting the evaluation writers.
 We want the writer selection to be diverse in terms of handwriting style.
 Some writers have very clean handwriting, some not so much.
-Noteheads can be little circles, ellipses or even little dashes.
+Noteheads can be little circles, ellipses, or even little dashes.
 Some writers have note stems slanted, some have straight, vertical stems.
-Also the width and spacing of symbols differ.
+Also, the width and spacing of symbols differ.

 We also want to evaluate on pages that are present in MUSCIMA++.
 This is because pages in MUSCIMA++ have a lot of additional information available and there exist detailed MusicXML transcriptions for them.
 Both of these facts may become useful in the future.
 Each writer has 20 music pages in CVC-MUSCIMA, but only 2 or 3 in MUSCIMA++.
 Additionally, not all pages can be represented in the Mashcima encoding (some are polyphonic or have multiple voices).

-First we sorted the 20 pages by how easily they can be encoded using Mashcima encoding.
+First, we sorted the 20 pages by how easily they can be encoded using Mashcima encoding.
 This sorting is not perfect, the main goal is to separate pages that we cannot encode at all.
 Some symbols can be encoded, but since the engraving system cannot render them, they are considered slightly problematic.
 See the section on extending mashcima encoding (*link*).

 | Page | Acceptable | Notes                                                |
 | ---- | ---------- | ---------------------------------------------------- |